Within-Dataset Disclosure Risk for Differential Privacy: Evaluation

 \myparnoperiod{Does knowing DP matter?} Another interesting question is whether the participant's prior familiarity with DP affects how they choose $\epsilon$.
 At the start of the survey before showing the tutorial, we asked each participant whether they know about DP.
 27 participants (out of a total of 56) answered they do not know anything about DP and 29 participants answered they know about DP.
 Figure \ref{fig:user_study_stratify} shows the $\epsilon$ chosen by participants based on their familiarity of DP.
 We find similar patterns.
 Participants in the treatment group tend to choose either 2 or 1.5, regardless of their familiarity with DP, whereas participants in the control group chose $\epsilon$ with greater variance.
 This suggests participants' prior knowledge of DP does not transfer to making better choices of $\epsilon$; on the other hand, showing the within-dataset individuals RDRs helped participants make more consistent choices whether or not they knew about DP previously.

-\myparnoperiod{How do different ways of presenting RDRs affect participants' decisions when choosing $\epsilon$?} Since this user study relies on the participants inspecting and interpreting the RDRs with their own eyes to choose $\epsilon$ instead of using the algorithm to automatically find one, how we present the RDRs to the participants can greatly affect their choices.
-We explored an alternative way of presenting RDRs by using histograms.
-To analyze the effect of using histograms, we recruited another group of participants - 20 participants passed the quiz, and we asked them to complete the same survey questions as in the treatment group except that the survey presents histograms of RDRs instead of range plots.
+\myparnoperiod{Range plot vs histogram?} To analyze the effect of different RDR visualizations, we recruited another group of participants - 20 of them passed the quiz, and we asked them to complete the same survey questions as in the previous treatment group, except they were presented with histograms of RDRs instead of range plots.

 Figure \ref{fig:user_study_hist_range} shows $\epsilon$ chosen by participants who were presented with histograms or range plots; we include the $\epsilon$ chosen by participants in the previous control group as reference.
 Participants who saw histograms did not perform better than participants who saw range plots.
 Especially for Q2, eight participants chose larger $\epsilon$ (3.5, 4, and 4.5).
 Since the responses are anonymous, we cannot directly ask participants about their decision-making after the survey ends.
 We deduce one possible explanation might be that for the large $\epsilon$, the majority of RDRs are already small and similar, and only a small portion of RDRs have large values.
 The participants might think that as long as the privacy of the majority of people is being protected, the task goal is achieved; hence, they chose larger $\epsilon$, so the query outputs are more accurate.
 However, if the participants only saw the range of RDR, they would be more inclined to choose smaller $\epsilon$ with a smaller range of RDR.
 Another possible explanation could be that some participants had difficulties interpreting histograms, whereas the range plots are generally much easier to understand.